Qualifiers 2017: Wednesday 8th of March 2017 10:00h - Thursday 9th of March 2017 18:00h

 This challenge is an initiative of NVISO, a cyber-security consulting firm.
 It is supported by some of Belgium's largest private corporations (our sponsors), as well as public agencies and organizations that are committed to raising our country’s awareness on cyber-security threats and help train a generation of security-aware professionals and security experts.
 All sponsors are regularly recruiting talented graduates to re-inforce their security teams, so you may also be meeting your future employer at our event!

-We have a wide range of challenges ranging from general security knowledge over mobile security to reverse engeneering and cryptography.
+We have a wide range of challenges ranging from general security knowledge over mobile security to reverse engineering and cryptography.
 Some of them will be easy and others will be a challenge even for the more skilled participants.
-To get a feel for what you can expect you can always head over to the write-ups of last year on GitHub.
+To get a feel for what you can expect you can always head over to the write-ups of the previous editions on GitHub (2015 and 2016).
 Don't expect a completly identical challenges for this year though!

 You can email us at firstname.lastname@example.org.
 During the qualifiers, we will also be available through IRC on irc.freenode.org#CSCBE.